Find Affordable College Courses

 $9,544 Average Tuition & Fees

 The University of Texas at El Paso did quite well in this year’s ranking of the best value schools for geological and earth sciences students.
 It came in at #9 on the list.
-Located in the large city of El Paso, UTEP is a public school with a fairly large student population.
+Located in the large city of El Paso, UTEP is a public college with a fairly large student population.

 UTEP undergraduate students pay an average of $9,544 in in-state tuition and fees each year.